We're experienced in helping nurse professionals like you keep their nurses license.

 The Florida Board of Nursing was created by the Florida Legislature to assure protection of the public from nurses who do not meet minimum requirements for safe practice.

-In Florida, nurses who are accused of substance abuse generally run afoul of the Nurse Practice Act in four scenarios:
+For nurses with Florida nursing licenses accused of substance abuse Nurse Practice Act impacts them in four scenarios:

 The Intervention Project for Nurses (IPN) was created by the Florida Legislature as an adjunct to the Board of Nursing and is the only officially sanctioned clearinghouse or case management program recognized by the Board of Nursing.